Anbe Vaa (1966 film): Filming

 Anbe Vaa was AVM Production's first colour film and was made in Eastmancolor.
 Principal photography began with a puja ceremony held on 12 August 1965.
 Although the story is set in Shimla, most of the film was shot in Ooty.
 Shooting in Shimla took place for only five days.
 For the sequences filmed in Shimla, P. N. Sundaram was hired as the cinematographer as Maruti Rao was taken ill at the time.
 The song "Pudhiya Vaanam" was shot in the small hill station of Kufri, located 13 kilometres from Shimla, as well as at Mall Road, Shimla.
 Portions of the film were also shot at a 200-year-old bungalow covering 15 acres in Ooty.
 In a scene where Punyakodi eats chicken, Tirulokchandar requested his caterer to make a cake shaped like a chicken for T. R. Ramachandran to eat as he was a vegetarian.
 Three or four lovebirds were bought for the filming of the song "Love Birds".

 Savi, an editor who worked for the Tamil magazine, Ananda Vikatan, accompanied the production unit and published an article on the making of the film.
 He even appeared in "Pudhiya Vaanam" as an extra.
 "Naan Paarthathile" was one of the film's few songs that was shot outdoors, as M. G. Ramachandran did not want to attract attention from his large fan following.
-The Government Botanical Gardens in Ooty were also used as a shooting location.
+The Government Botanical Garden in Ooty was also used as a shooting location.
 The production unit, composed of 20 crew members, along with Tirulokchandar, M. G. Ramachandran, Saroja Devi and Savi, initially flew to Delhi.
 From Delhi, they travelled to Kalka by train, then continued on to Shimla, using three first-generation Chevrolet Impalas.

 The film's skating scenes, involving Ramachandran and Saroja Devi, were completed in two days.
 Both Ramachandran and Saroja Devi were initially hesitant to perform the scene, but went through with it after they received encouragement from the local population.
 For some scenes in the film, Saroja Devi was made to walk with mincing steps and flutter her eyelashes.
 She and Ramachandran also performed the twist in the film.
 For the action sequence in which JB fights a wrestler, Tirulokchander asked Ramachandran to lift the wrestler overhead and hold him in the air for some time before trampling him, and Ramachandran obliged.
 For the climax, Ramachandran initially came with an idea of his and Ashokan's characters fighting vigorously, but Tirulokchandar felt it would not fit in a film of this nature and a soft natured ending was more suitable, to which Ramachandran agreed.
 The final length of the film was 4854.70 metres.